vijaylaxmipb/Inkspire-Insights/README.md

 The purpose of these wireframes is to provide a clear visual representation of the application's layout and user flow, ensuring alignment during the development process.

+#### Landing Page
 ![Wireframes](/static/images/WireFrame_Landing%20Page.PNG)
+The landing page highlights the platform's key features and allows easy navigation to the primary sections.

 ![Wireframes](/static/images/WireFrame_Learnmore.PNG)
 ![Wireframes](/static/images/WireFrame_HomePage.PNG)
 ![Wireframes](/static/images/WireFrame_HomeBlog.PNG)